Xenon177/Irish_Minecraft/README.md

 # Acknowledgements

-Thanks to the Kawasaki Syndicate (iykyk) for ideas and feedback, and r/Cork giving me ideas for features.
+Thanks to some members of the Kawasaki Syndicate (iykyk) for ideas and feedback, and r/Cork giving me ideas for features.
 Giventofly's Pixelit sped up the making of textures and the Bedrock Wiki made it possible to get the BP working properly.